 - Long-term PPI therapy safety study: Is there an increased risk of hip fracture?

-(December 28, 2009) Of all the disorders of digestive function, IBS is the most studied and among the most frequently occurring.
+(December 28, 2009) Of all the disorders of digestive function, irritable bowel syndrome (IBS) is the most studied and among the most frequently occurring.
 For that reason, it effectively serves as the model for dozens of chronic, painful disorders that occur in segments throughout the entire digestive tract.

 That is one reason it was so distressing when U.S. Senator John McCain singled out as being wasteful, federal support earmarked for an IBS research center.
 He seemingly is ill informed on the topic.